DigitalPatterns/RefData/README.md

 * maximumvalue

+# There should be NO CSVs checked into the repo

 ## Grants

 Each table must have at least two GRANTs, as follows:
 * serviceuser - This used by Camunda to allow new records to be added to the Reference data and current records to be updated.
 * readonlyuser - This user can read all records.
 * anonuser - This user should only be added to public tables where authentication is not needed to see the data.
 This should be the default for all datasets unless they are deemed sensitive.